Realization of Lie algebras and classifying spaces of crossed modules: The classifying space of a crossed module

-We deduce easily from Property (1) that $s$ and $t$ are group homomorphisms.
-We also verify that the source of a composite is the source of the first one and the target is the target of the second one:
+We deduce easily from Property (1) of Definition~\ref{def:crossedmod} that $s$ and $t$ are group homomorphisms.
+We also verify that the source of a composite is the source of the first factor and the target is the target of the second factor: